-From a The Verge online article:
+From a New Atlas online review:

 The tool is simply called Preventive Health, and is now available to Facebook users in the United States.
 It takes a user’s age and sex from their Facebook profile and provides them with a list of recommended screenings based on those two data points.